 We travel to escape our former perceptions of ourselves.
 We are braver, stronger, and more deserving than we ever knew.
 We travel to escape our preconceived limits – we push ourselves, we grapple with our mind over matter and our feet over the earth.

 We escape a sense of never quite belonging in favor of feeling connected to the world around us.
 And thus, we learn compassion toward people who cannot escape.
 We learn privilege.
 We learn to be grateful that we were able to escape our troubles and hope to be better for those who cannot.

 By Brodi of Our Off Beat Life

 However, education is more than formal learning.
 It’s also just experiencing new things to expand our worldview.
-Just trying local cuisine in restaurants or at food carts helps us learn about our new location.
+Trying local cuisine in restaurants or food carts helps us learn about our new location.
 Staying in local housing, not just resorts, helps us understand how people live their lives around the world.